Birmingham linguistics expert wins Germany's top research award

 By conducting studies of children and adults, the cognitive linguistics expert analysed the various ways language is acquired in specific linguistic and cultural contexts and how people differ in their linguistic abilities.

-Professor Dabrowska, from the University’s Department of English Language and Applied Linguistics, said: “I am honoured to receive this most prestigious research award and look forward to continuing my research into understanding the individual differences that lie behind people’ language skills.
+Professor Dabrowska, from the University’s Department of English Language and Linguistics, said: “I am honoured to receive this most prestigious research award and look forward to continuing my research into understanding the individual differences that lie behind people’ language skills.

 “For a long time, it was the prevailing view that every human being was born with basic grammatical skills.
 A good part of my research has involved challenging this dogma and demonstrating how language, including some very complex grammatical constructions, can be learned using some fairly simple processing abilities.”